 Solution focused hypnotherapy combines talking therapy with developing an understanding of the workings of the brain (first part of the session), and hypnosis (second part of the session).
 Opinions vary on the exact definition of this natural state of mind: “First of all, contrary to what many people believe, hypnosis is not always a trance state or a sleep state even though a person in hypnosis may appear to be sleeping.
 Hypnosis is really a natural state of mind and is an important part of everyday life.
 Whenever our mind wanders, daydreams or is focused on something, such as reading a book, driving a familiar route or watching a film we are in a state of hypnosis.
 People who are in a hypnotic state are known to slow down their brain waves from a Beta state to an Alpha state, sometimes in a deep trance this could also be to a theta state.
 This is not dissimilar to the level of brain activity experienced during meditation.”

 What can I expect from hypnotherapy?

 Hypnotherapy is a complementary therapy which can help relieve the symptoms of medical problems as long as you are ready for change and to actively participate in the process.
 Some people still think that hypnosis means ‘going under’ or losing control, but actually, you are in charge throughout the whole process and actually allowing it to happen.
 Hypnosis is an effective tool that helps you to bypass the critical faculty of the mind and to work directly with the subconscious so you can reprogramme the unwanted responses.
-If this is all new to you and you are not sure if hypnotherapy is for you, how about booking an initial consultation and embarking on an empowering journey to discover how you can benefit from this amazing therapy?
+If this is all new to you and you are not sure if hypnotherapy is for you, contact me to book a free 20 minute telephone consultation to discover how you can benefit from this amazing therapy.